NicksPatties/sweet/.github/ISSUE_TEMPLATE/tdd.md

 ## Launch Plan

 _Share how this feature will be released to the public.
 Will this feature be behind a feature flag?
-Will it be released in an upcoming update?
+Will it be released in an upcoming update?_

 ### Future work

-_Is there any work that needs to be done in the future to maintain this feature, or is related to this feature in some way?
-This is similar to the [non-goals section](#non-goals) of the document.
+_Is there any work that needs to be done in the future to maintain this feature, or is related to this feature in some way?_